 With the fall season upon us, the holidays are right around the corner.
 And that means meals with family and friends.
+The last thing you want to deal with is a garbage disposal clog.

 When you’ve got family visiting for a few days, you’ll likely be cooking, eating, and cleaning up together.
 And that can open up the possibility of having one or more family members put something that can cause a clog into the garbage disposal.